 Of course, all of the sudden could be called for in a sentence under certain circumstances and be the correct phrase.
 It just shouldn’t be used to mean “suddenly.”

-A small minority of people may use all of the sudden habitually to mean “suddenly,” and you might be tempted to use it if you are used to hearing it but you don’t.
+A small minority of people may use all of the sudden habitually to mean “suddenly,” and you might be tempted to use it if you are used to hearing it.
 If you revert to it conversationally, no big deal—just be sure to edit it out of your writing.